Sabine Gross, Director and Professor of German

 Matt joined the Honors Program in 2013.
-He has a Ph.D. in American Studies from The George Washington University in Washington, DC, where he taught intermediate and advanced writing courses on Sports and Society, Knowledge and Power in American Empire, and Americans Abroad in Fiction and Film.
-Immediately prior to working at UW-Madison, he worked at Epic Systems in Verona, WI.
+He has a Ph.D. in American Studies from The George Washington University in Washington, DC, where he taught courses on Sports and Society, Knowledge and Power in American Empire, and Americans Abroad in Fiction and Film.
+Prior to working at UW-Madison, he worked at Epic Systems in Verona, WI.
 He has also worked in university development and online advertising.
 He lives in Madison with his wife, son, and daughter.

 Erin Warner, Program Administrator

 Erin joined the Honors Program in 2015.
 Erin enjoys helping to run the day to day operations of the Honors Program and getting to interact with the students, faculty, and staff that are part of the Program.
 Prior to working in the Honors Program, Erin worked for the State of Wisconsin in a variety of administrative roles.
 Erin is a proud UW-Madison alum who also holds a Masters in Social Work from Indiana University.
 Outside of work Erin enjoys reading, traveling, spending time outdoors with her family and pets, and cheering for her daughter and son in their various sports.